achtnullzwei/Doorman/docs/en/guide/getting-started.md

 ### 4. Setup complete
 The LED will remain green-turquoise for 3 seconds, then turn off, and the setup mode will be turned off.
 The setup is complete.

+## Next Steps
+You're probably looking to configure your Doorman.
+To get started, open the Doorman web interface or the Home Assistant [device dashboard](https://my.home-assistant.io/redirect/integration/?domain=esphome).

+If you're unsure about what each entity does, what it controls, or how to configure it, check out the [Entity Reference](../reference/entities) for a detailed guide on all available entities, their functions, and setup options.

 ## Still having issues?
 If you're having trouble setting up your Doorman in Home Assistant, we're here to help.